-Christians are supposed to be big hearted, kind and loving—right?
+Christians are supposed to be big-hearted, kind and loving—right?

 Like a police officer who sees crime and tragedy on a regular basis, he develops a way of dealing with the pain.
 This is a healthy and natural by-product of the job.
-Hey, it might even by a by-product of life.
+Hey, it might even be a by-product of life.
 But if we don’t monitor things carefully, our hearts can become hard.

-Hardness of heart isn’t an attractive attribute.
+A hard heart isn’t an attractive attribute.
 In the Bible, we read that Pharaoh had it and the Pharisees specialized in it.
 And we’re all familiar with the Grinch, who’s known for having a heart two sizes too small.
 Not exactly the greatest company!

 SIX SIGNS OF A HARD HEART

 - You no longer believe the best in people.
 Even when you first meet someone, you’re thinking what could go wrong rather than being open to learning about the person.

 - You find it difficult to celebrate and you don’t really cry.